Social Icons

 Directed by Robert Rodriguez

-The Mexico Trilogy, Robert Rodriguez brain child was a movie that tells a tale of mistaken identity.
-Done in 1992, with a production budget of less than $8,000.
-Rodriguez was able to use amateur actors and very low budget effects to get this movie done.
+The Mexico Trilogy, Robert Rodriguez’s brainchild, begins with El Mariachi, a movie that tells a tale of mistaken identity.
+Made in 1992 with a production budget of less than $8,000, Rodriguez used amateur actors and low-budget effects to bring this story to life.

-Moco called Azul while he was in jail and told him he is sending him help to get him out.
-Moco instead sent three hit men to kill Azul.
-This plan did not go well, as Azul was waiting for them and killed them.
-He then breaks out of jail and goes after Moco, dressed in black with a guitar case filled with guns.
+Moco calls Azul in jail, claiming he’s sending help to break him out.
+Instead, he sends three hitmen to kill Azul.
+The plan backfires when Azul kills the hitmen, breaks out of jail, and goes after Moco, dressed in black and carrying a guitar case full of guns.

-On the other side we have a young man, a mariachi who is looking for work.
-He too is going about town in black carrying a guitar case.
-Moco passes the message around his men that they should find and kill Azul, marking him as dressed in black carrying a guitar case.
+On the other side of the story, we have a young mariachi looking for work.
+He’s also wandering around town in black, carrying a guitar case.
+Moco spreads the word among his men to find and kill Azul, describing him as a man in black with a guitar case.

-You can guess how the mistaken identity thing started and how the mariachi man was forced to pick up the gun to defend himself.
+You can guess how the mistaken identity starts and how the mariachi is forced to pick up a gun to defend himself.

-This movie is very significant as it set a Guinness World Record for a movie with the lowest production budget to make over a million in the box office.
-It was also this movie that led to the reign of many independent movies in the 90s.
+El Mariachi is significant for setting a Guinness World Record as the lowest-budget film to earn over a million dollars at the box office.
+It also paved the way for the rise of independent films in the ’90s.

-Also, out of the three movies in the trilogy, it has the highest critic approval rating.
-From my point of view, seeing the movie after knowing about its background makes me better appreciate the work done on it.
-The acting by the lead, who plays the mariachi looking for a job is what will make you doubt that these were amateurs.
-Everyone involved in this movie seemed to want to deliver some kind of acting that will make them stand out, and from my view they did.
+Out of the three movies in the trilogy, El Mariachi has the highest critic approval rating.
+From my perspective, knowing the movie’s background makes me appreciate the work done on it even more.
+The lead actor, who plays the mariachi looking for work, delivers a performance that makes it hard to believe the cast were amateurs.
+Everyone involved seemed determined to stand out, and in my view, they succeeded.

 0 comments: